Aditya-alchemist/NFT-VOTING-CONTEST/README.md

 ## More updates
-Stay tuned more updated are underway to make nft minting process gasless
+Stay tuned more updates are underway to make nft minting process gasless

 ## 🤝 Contributing